 Keep the cost in check

 I have enjoyed many trips to this sparkling city in the desert and I always seem to be on a budget.
 I keep hoping the next year will be better and I can finally go crazy, but alas, I’m still pinching my pennies.
 However, my meager income has never stopped me from having a fabulous time in Sin City.
 I stay at the best hotels, I eat at great restaurants and I drink at fabulous bars.
 Vegas done full out, just do it at a fraction of the cost.
-I may have champagne taste and a beer budget, but I still find a way to drink dang good champagne!
+I may have champagne taste and a beer budget, but I still find a way to drink dang good champagne all keeping Las Vegas kid-friendly.
 Thirsty for more?

 Drop your bags!

-Every hotel on the main strip offers a wide selection of family-friendly activities, including some pretty awesome entertainment that is free to the public.
-For example, the volcano at The Mirage and The Sirens of T.I at Treasure Island are exciting attractions to see while strolling the strip.
+Looking for what to with kids in Las Vegas?
+Every hotel on the main strip offers a wide selection of family things to do in Las Vegas, including some pretty awesome Las Vegas kids’ activities that is free to the public.
+For example, the volcano at The Mirage and The Sirens of T.I at Treasure Island are exciting Las Vegas attractions for kids to see while strolling the strip.
 Disclaimer: Sadly, this show has been discontinued.
 I’m not sure if they will bring it back, but fingers-crossed they do.
-It was our favorite and our main reason to check out TI.
+It was one of our favorite things for kids in Las Vegas and our main reason to check out TI.

 Hot Mama Tip:

-My all time favorite is The Mirage, partly for sentimental reasons and also the pool is the best I’ve seen in 30 years of going to Vegas.
+My all time favorite family-friendly hotels in Las Vegas is The Mirage, partly for sentimental reasons and also the pool is the best I’ve seen in 30 years of going to Vegas.
 My parents have been taking me to The Mirage since it opened in the 80’s and now that’s where I bring my kids.
 I go into more detail in my about this hotel in this post.
 Although the ownership has changed as well as many other aspects of the hotel since I was a child, the pool remains pretty close to the same.
 Despite the fun water-slides being removed, the tropical atmosphere is still present and well worth the visit.
-To this day the pool at The Mirage is still my favorite.
+To this day the pool at The Mirage is still my favorite and one of the best kid-friendly pools in Las Vegas .
 Check Prices.

 Get a Player’s Club card, even if you are not a big gambler.
-One card is good for multiple sister hotels.
+One card is good for multiple sister hotels, which also happen to be the best Las Vegas hotels for families.
 For example, one card is works for MGM, Mirage, NYNY, etc. So make sure you collect them all.
 I have three.
 These little babies get you ridiculously discounted room rates, restaurant vouchers, game credit, holiday shopping points…you name it!
 This hot piece of plastic cost nothing, but it is priceless.
 It literally is your key to the city.

 For the best room rates book your stay Sunday-Thursday.
 If you don’t have Player’s club card you can still find some good deals during the week, but if you have a card and you book during the week the room is practically free.
 Click to save 50% off room rates.